 Today we are presenting three free mean reversion strategies.
-They were partially published on this website a few years back, and today we make some small adjustments and present their performance on different ETFs.
-Furthermore, we discuss why mean reversion works and which markets are best for mean reversion trading strategies and also some historical backtesting.
+They were partially published on this website a few years back, and today we make some minor adjustments and present their performance on different ETFs.
+Furthermore, we discuss why mean reversion works and which markets are best for mean reversion trading strategies, and also some historical backtesting.

 We start with defining what mean reversion is: